writing

 20. Investing for Income

-This is obviously a different take from the preceding ideas.
+This is obviously a different angle from the preceding ideas.
 If you have money in the bank earning a derisory rate of interest (or nothing at all), however, you might like to consider investing some to provide an additional income stream for you.

 This is obviously a huge subject and I can’t go into detail about it here.
 There are lots of possibilities, though.
 One would be to invest some of your money in dividend-paying shares.
 This subject was covered in an excellent guest post for my blog by Lewys Lew titled How to invest For Income From High Yield Share Dividends.